Skip to content

 Solid Oak Dining Table 240 cm

 A solid oak dining table 240 cm is for those who think truly big.
 Families of 8–10 people, guests for the holidays, or simply a dining room with the allure of a mansion.
-A table of this size requires a spacious dining room (at least 350–400 cm in length) and a sturdy base.
+A table of this size requires a spacious dining room (minimum 350–400 cm length) and a sturdy base.
 At Industrial Home, we also deliver these custom sizes in solid oak.

 Styles: Scandinavian, Industrial, and Wabi-Sabi